-Feeding your family healthy food doesn't mean it's all about salads and veggie pitas.
-There are plenty of ways you can transform your family's favorite dishes into healthier alternatives.
+Feeding a family healthy food doesn't mean it's all about salads and veggie pitas.
+There are plenty of ways to transform your family's favorite dishes into healthier alternatives.
 Even kid foods like macaroni and cheese, pizza, and hot dogs can be relatively wholesome with a few ingredient adjustments.
 Here are several fast fixes, as well as some healthy family-friendly recipes to try.

 5 Quick Makeovers

 Just by making a few ingredient adjustments, you can make many favorite kid foods lower in calories and fat and higher in fiber and nutrients.